algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-scikit-guide.md

 ### Set your Dependencies
 Now is the time to set your dependencies that your model relies on.

-- Click on the dependencies button at the top right of the UI and list your packages under the required ones already listed and click 'Save Dependencies' on the bottom right corner.
+- Click on the **"Dependencies"** button at the top right of the UI and list your packages under the required ones already listed and click **"Save Dependencies"** on the bottom right corner.

 <img src="/images/post_images/model_hosting/dependencies_scikit.png" alt="Set your dependencies" class="screenshot">